About this course

 - Analysing survey data.
 (Generally useful, but we will do a brief introduction here in the context of exit surveys.)

 Instructor-led training consisting of five half-day sessions with in-class exercises as well as homework.
 We have successfully given the course in both physical and online (virtual) classrooms.

 About the instructor

-Allan Engelhardt has gained 23 years experience in customer insights and customer relationship management after originally graduating in experimental particle physics and working at the CERN laboratory.
+Allan Engelhardt has 26 years of experience in customer insights and customer relationship management after originally graduating in experimental particle physics and working at the CERN laboratory.
 He has worked with large corporations across Europe and North America to transform the way they look at their customers and derive value from data, and has held interim management roles at leading Dutch and Irish mobile phone operators building their Insights and Customer Base Management teams.

-Allan is one of the founders of The PCA Group, which helps large corporations in Europe and South America transform their approach to marketing, and of CYBAEA, which provides analytics-as-a-service across the globe with a strong focus on commercial results.
+Allan is one of the founders of CYBAEA, which provides analytics-as-a-service across the globe with a strong focus on commercial results.

 His teaching style focuses on practical example and emphasizes results over theoretical sophistication: his courses are for practitioners who need to deliver value to their organizations and while he covers just enough theory to make sure his students are on a firm footing his teaching is not geared to more theoretical students.
-Expect much hands-on work and very few formula.
+Expect much hands-on work and very few formulae.

 Dates and more information

 Contact us to register your interest and receive more information on this course, and we will let you know the next time we run a public class.
 If you have several colleagues who are interested then we can also run a course just for you.